 What did the team think of it?

 Claudia: “Crossing the cliff bridge with Matt was one of the most amazing experiences I’ve ever had!
 Amazing views, goosebumps for the height and a bit of fear!
-We felt quite brave in that moment!”
+We felt quite brave at that moment!”

 Irma: “Matty dancing to jodeling, as well as the Frozen singalong on the cog railway.”